beckn/missions/docs/starter_kit/starter_kit.md

 - Reply back synchronously with ACK / NACK messages required by the protocol
 - Provide logging, observability and other network operation functionality.

-When integrating Customer Side applications (Beckn Application Platform), the Protocol Server (**BAP Protocol Server**) does these additional tasks
+When integrating Consumer Side applications (Beckn Application Platform), the Protocol Server (**BAP Protocol Server**) does these additional tasks

 - Exposing REST endpoints that Seeker application platforms can call for the various order phases (search, select, init, confirm, status, cancel etc)
 - Exposing on_xxxxx(on_search, on_select etc) endpoints on the Beckn Network side, so the BPPs can call it back with responses